emilyselwood/polygonical/README.md

 # Polygonical

-A library for handling polygons on a 2d plain.
+A library for interacting with polygons on a 2d plain.

 ## Design goals